aman-cc/AlectioExamples/image_classification/fashion-mnist-and-mnist/README.md

 ### Running steps

-Make sure you are on the `develop` branch, with `fashion-mnist` as your working directory.

 Note: If you want to run an MNIST task, set the DATASET argument in config.yaml to "MNIST", otherwise if you want to run FASHION-MNIST, set the DATASET argument in config.yaml to "Fashion".